wilsonmar/wilsonmar.github.io/_posts/2016-03-29-aws-onboarding.md

    * Write a program that makes calls to AWS's <a href="#APIKeys">API (Application Programming Interface)</a>.
 This is the mechanism behind the scenes by <a href="#MobileApps">mobile apps</a>.

+   * On Mobile apps

 <hr />

-<a name="APIKeys"></a>

-## API Keys

-   API Keys are assigned to developers using the AWS CLI (Command Line Interface) for programmatic (by a program) rather than manual clicking and typing on a keyboard.

-   API keys make use of pairs of public (access) key and private (secret) key which stand in for real users typing in passwords.

-## SSH Keys

-    SSH keys are used only with AWS CodeCommit to access their repositories.

-This document describes <a href="#SecureCredential">steps and scripts to store your AWS credentials securely (below)</a>, not in clear text as described by AWS.

 <a name="MobileApps"></a>

 ## Mobile apps for smart phones

-1. On your Android, Get the <strong>AWS Console</strong> installed:
+1. To get the <strong>AWS Console</strong> on your mobile phone:

-   <a target="_blank" href="http://www.amazon.com/AWS-Mobile-LLC-Console/dp/B00ATSN730">On Google Android mobile phones</a>
+   <a target="_blank" href="http://www.amazon.com/AWS-Mobile-LLC-Console/dp/B00ATSN730">install on Google Android mobile phones</a>

-2. On your iOS, open the Store app and search to get <a target="_blank" href="https://itunes.apple.com/us/app/aws-console/id580990573?mt=8">AWS Console</a>.
+   On your iOS, open the Store app and search to get <a target="_blank" href="https://itunes.apple.com/us/app/aws-console/id580990573?mt=8">AWS Console</a>.
 It's from "AMZN Mobile LLC" which creates <a target="_blank" href="https://itunes.apple.com/us/developer/amzn-mobile-llc/id297606954?mt=8">all Amazon's apps</a>.

-   PROTIP: These app got low review scores because the app only lets people read-only, but not change anything.
+   PROTIP: These apps got low review scores because the app only lets people read-only, but not change anything.
 And the 2FA is clunky.

 3. In the Store app, search for "<strong>Google Authenticator</strong>" and install it